jqlang/jq/docs/content/manual/manual.md

 ## Concatenation: `,`

-The `,` operator serves to concatenate the outputs of two filters.
+The `,` operator concatenates the outputs of two filters.

 Given two filters `f` and `g`, their concatenation
 `f, g` first returns the outputs of `f`, then the outputs of `g`.